Raj-spbi/WebView/README.md

 # WebView
 Here I'm trying to Use WebView.
-And all types of error as been solved here.
+And all types of error has been solved here.